 - All-purpose cleaner – Mix 1/2 cup vinegar and 1/4 cup baking soda into 1/2 gallon of water.

 - Bathroom cleaner – One part hydrogen peroxide (3%) with two parts water.
-Is especially effective on mold.
+Is especially effective on the mold.

 - Carpet stain remover – Mix equal parts white vinegar and water in a spray bottle.
 Spray on stain and leave for several minutes.
 Finish by washing the area with warm soapy water.